2024 Wisconsin Senate election: District 18

 Incumbent Republican Dan Feyen was moved into the 20th district due to redistricting, leaving the district open.
 After Feyen was moved, two Republicans filed to succeed him, physician Anthony Phillips and restaurant owner Blong Yang.
 During the primary Phillips campaigned as a center right Republican, supporting a standard set of Republican policies such as increased police funding, low taxes on income and property, and giving parents further oversight of their children's education.
-Yang in his campaign ran to the right of Phillips, and was opposed recognizing transgender people.
-Yang also attempting to use his race, as he is Hmong, to attack Kristin Alfheim, a member of the Appleton Common Council and the only Democrat to file for the race.
+Yang in his campaign ran to the right of Phillips, and opposed recognizing transgender people.
+Yang, who is Hmong, attempted to use his race to attack Kristin Alfheim, a member of the Appleton Common Council and the only Democrat to file for the race.
 Phillips ultimately defeated Yang by a margin of 25 points.
-Alfheim went on to defeat Phillips in the election by a 7 point margin.
+Alfheim went on to defeat Phillips in the election by a seven-point margin.